- John Appleby made bold predictions on HANA.

 SAP formulated a new benchmark, BW-EML, in 2012 to evaluate the performance of databases running its Business Warehouse (BW) analytics application.
 The benchmark is intended to measure typical demands made on the SAP Business Warehouse database from users generating real-time reports and ad hoc queries.

 This is the only SAP standard application benchmark for which SAP publishes results with HANA.
 And the results of Oracle’s recent BW-EML benchmark demonstrate that Oracle Database 12c In-Memory runs this benchmark twice as fast as HANA does.”

-The question we have is, why didn’t Oracle simply place Oracle on the same Dell hardware that HANA used during the benchmark?
+The question we have is, why didn’t Oracle place Oracle on the same Dell hardware that HANA used during the benchmark?

 This question is brought up by SAP.